Ishaq Dar’s bungalow in Lahore seized under NAB orders

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NAB had directed the district administration to seize properties of Ishaq Dar in a reference of assets beyond means, filed against him.

-Assistant Commissioner Model Town Zeeshan Ranjha and officials of the Lahore Development Authority conducted the seizure of the property, known as Hajvery Bungalow, measuring more than four kanals of land, situated at 7-H Gulberg-III, Lahore, and evicted the family of a guard from his quarter.
+Assistant Commissioner Model Town Zeeshan Ranjha and officials of the Lahore Development Authority conducted the seizure of the property, known as Hajvery Bungalow, measuring more than four kanals of land, situated at 7-H Gulberg-III in Lahore, and evicted the family of a guard from his quarter.

-The officials of LDA and the district government also made a detailed inventory of the house before sealing it.

 Earlier, in October 2018, an accountability court in Islamabad had ordered the Punjab government to confiscate the plots and properties belonging to Ishaq Dar and his family.